National School Counseling Week Resource Guide (2023)

 Empowering more school counselors to positions within a school’s leadership team would ensure that more students have compassionate advocates in decision-making roles.

-How Have School Counselors Adjusted to the Covid-19 Pandemic?
+How Did School Counselors Adjust to the Covid-19 Pandemic?

 With lockdowns and school closures impacting the ability of school counselors to operate in person, the profession has had to adapt quickly to shifting and unconventional circumstances.
-Since March 2020, practically all school counselors have moved their professional activities online and have managed to help students manage this period of upheaval.
+In March of 2020, practically all school counselors moved their professional activities online and managed to help students manage this period of upheaval.

-The migration to an online-only environment has been challenging, but school counselors have managed to replicate many of their services in a digitally distanced fashion.
-It’s possible that after the pandemic ends, some of these digital offerings could stay in place, and act as a hybrid set of resources for students, particularly in rural and underserved schools without onsite counselors.
+The migration to an online-only environment was challenging, but school counselors replicated many of their services digitally.
+Since the pandemic has waned, some of these digital offerings have stayed in place, and acted as a hybrid set of resources for students, particularly in rural and underserved schools without onsite counselors.

 “Now that school counselors, students, and families have become accustomed to online activities, school counselors can continue to use online resources to expand their reach and share their expertise with students and parents,” Dr. Sparks says.